Channel-Wise Mixed-Precision Quantization for Large Language Models: Ablation Studies

 \subsection{Impact of Sparsity Levels of CMPQ}

-As discussed in Section~\ref{sec:out}, both activation-based and quantization-based outliers contribute to performance improvements.
-To evaluate the trade-off between performance and outlier protection ratio, we adjusted the ratio of activation-based outliers from 0.05\% to 0.45\% and present the perplexity results of the 3-bit quantized OPT-6.7B model on the C4 benchmarks, with varying outlier extraction percentages ranging from 0\% to 0.5\%, as shown in Fig~\ref{fig:sparse}.
+In this section, we evaluate the trade-off between performance and outlier protection ratio, we adjusted the ratio of activation-based outliers from 0.05\% to 0.45\% and presented the perplexity results of the 3-bit quantized OPT-6.7B model on the C4 benchmarks, with varying outlier extraction percentages ranging from 0\% to 0.5\%, as shown in Figure~\ref{fig:sparse}.
 Notably, while we maintain a fixed protection ratio of 0.5\% for quantization-based outliers across all experiments to ensure fair comparisons, the plot reveals that the perplexity gains diminish when the protection ratio exceeds 0.2\%.
-This finding highlights CMPQ's potential to achieve superior performance with reduced storage requirements.
+This finding highlights CMPQ's potential to achieve superior performance with reduced storage requirements